RobTillaart/APDS9900/README.md

 This library is to read the APDS9900 or APDS9901 sensor.

-The code is not tested with hardware yet.
+The code is limited tested with hardware.

 The APDS9900/ADPS9901 has two main functions:
 - measure ambient light (ALS), up to 16 bit.